ioda-net/geo-infra/docs/dev/api.rst

 Requirements
 ~~~~~~~~~~~~

-- The following libraries are needed to correctly create the python venv: geos, geos-devel, postgresql-devel, libxml2-devel, libxslt-devel.
-On debian based system, use this list: libgeos-c1, libgeos-dev, libxml2-dev, libxslt-dev.
+- The following libraries are needed to correctly create the python venv:

+   - geos
+   - geos-devel
+   - postgresql-devel
+   - libxml2-devel
+   - libxslt-devel

+   On debian based system, use this list:

+   - libgeos-c1
+   - libgeos-dev
+   - libxml2-dev
+   - libxslt-dev

 - `GDAL <http://www.gdal.org>`__ 2.0 or above with Python3 bindings
-- `Python <https://www.python.org/>`__ 3.4 or above with virtualenv capabilities (probably in the ``python3-venv`` package)
+- `Python <https://www.python.org/>`__ 3.4 or above with virtualenv capabilities (probably in the ``python3-venv`` package or included in your Python 3 installation)
-- If you don't want to use a venv as suggested below to install the  other Python dependencies, you will find the list of packages to install on your system with their minimal version in the `requirements.txt <https://github.com/ioda-net/geo-api3/blob/devel/requirements.txt>`__.
+- If you don't want to use a venv as suggested below to install the Python dependencies, you will find the list of packages to install on your system with their minimal version in the `requirements.txt <https://github.com/ioda-net/geo-api3/blob/devel/requirements.txt>`__.

 Configuration
 ~~~~~~~~~~~~~